seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-3.md

 ## Exercise 3: Migrate a blob data to Azure storage account.

+In this exercise you will create a storage account and upload a blob file by using powershell script.

 In this exercise, you will:

 + Task 1: Create an Azure Storage account and upload a blob file to azure storage by using Powershell script